wanyuenmei/quilt/docs/DeployMEANapp.md

 relevant properties of the `baseMachine` object.

 ##### Deploy
 Now we're ready to deploy our MEAN stack application!
+If you haven't already worked through the [GettingStarted.md](./GettingStarted.md) guide, now is a good time to check it out and set up your `GOPATH` and `QUILTPATH`, and `quilt get` the Quilt.js specs.

-In one shell, run `quilt daemon`, and in another, run `quilt run specs/mean/example.js` - both from the `quilt` directory.
+When you're set up, run `quilt daemon` in one shell, and then run `quilt run specs/mean/example.js` in another shell - both from the `quilt` directory.
 You should see something like this:

 ```
 $ quilt daemon